AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * _Swift Grab_ - You may make a [[Action Economy#^b70e3f|brawl action]] as a quick action, but doing so gives the target a +2 bonus to their Resilience saving throw. ^a688fd
 ### Parrying Strike

 Starting at 1st level, your knowledge of the battlefield allows you to defend without fear.
 When you are attacked, you may use a parry reaction using a weapon or a shield.
-When you do, subtract half your fighter level + your Strength modifier divided by 3 (total minimum of 1) from the damage dealt.
+When you do, reduce your AC by 1, and subtract half your fighter level + your Strength modifier divided by 3 (rounding up applies to each separately; total minimum of 1) from the damage dealt.
 If the incoming attack critically hits, breakage is applied to the weapon or shield instead of your armor.

 ### Adrenaline Surge